Shaistaaman/smartReceipt/architecture.md

     component "UpdateExpenseLambda" as UpdateExpense
     component "DeleteExpenseLambda" as DeleteExpense
-    component "GetPresignedUrlLambda" as GetPresignedUrl }
+    component "GetPresignedUrlLambda" as GetPresignedUrl
+    component "UpdateUserPreferencesLambda" as UpdateUserPreferences
+    component "GetUserPreferencesLambda" as GetUserPreferences
+    component "SendNotificationLambda" as SendNotification }

   rectangle "Amazon S3" as S3 #yellow {